mrmachine/plex-cloud-suite/README.md

   * Photos
   * TV Shows

-Your Amazon Cloud Drive is mounted at `/mnt/acd`.
+Your Google Cloud Storage bucket is mounted at `/mnt/gcp`.

-The `ACD_STORAGE_DIR` environment variable configures where your encrypted (via EncFS) storage directory will be located on your Amazon Cloud Drive.
+The `PCE_STORAGE_DIR` environment variable configures where your encrypted (via EncFS) storage directory will be located in your Google Cloud Storage bucket.
 The default is `PCE`.

-The unencrypted storage directory is mounted at `/mnt/acd-storage`.
+The unencrypted storage directory is mounted at `/mnt/gcp-storage`.

-Remote storage like Amazon Cloud Drive is good enough to store and stream media, but is not ideal for downloading and extracting files.
+Remote storage like Google Cloud Storage is good enough to store and stream media, but is not ideal for downloading and extracting files.
 For that, we have `/mnt/local-storage`.

-A UnionFS volume is mounted at `/mnt/storage`, which provides seamless read/write access to `/mnt/local-storage` and `/mnt/acd-storage`.
+A UnionFS volume is mounted at `/mnt/storage`, which provides seamless read/write access to `/mnt/local-storage` and `/mnt/gcp-storage`.
 This makes newly downloaded files immediately available to Plex Media Server.

-The `local-to-acd.py` script is executed on a schedule, and will move all media library files from `/mnt/local-storage` to `/mnt/acd-storage`.
+The `local-to-gcp.py` script is executed on a schedule, and will move all files from `/mnt/local-storage` to `/mnt/gcp-storage`.

 # Configuration